 During the summer months, the Oxidation Ponds are so effective removing ammonia that ammonia has to be added later for proper disinfection.
 During the winter months, the Nitrifying Biotowers remove most of the ammonia instead of the Oxidation Ponds.

 The Dissolved Air Flotation (DAF) thickeners dispense tiny air bubbles and coagulant into the water from the Wetlands.
 This process bonds suspended matter together to rise to the surface of each DAF thickener.
-A floating blanket is formed that is easily removed by skimming.
+A floating blanket is formed and easily removed by skimming.

-The six Dual Media Filters are designed to remove the remaining suspended solids and algae particles from the DAF thickener flow.
-This final polishing of the wastewater ensures low suspended solids content in the final water before it is discharged to the San Joaquin River.
+Six Dual Media Filters are designed to remove remaining suspended solids and algae particles from the DAF thickener flow.
+This final polishing of the wastewater ensures low suspended solids content in the final water before discharge to the San Joaquin River.
 Each filter bed is 34 feet long by 25 feet wide.

 There are currently no external links.